srid/neuron/README.md

 **Highlights**

+- Work with a directory of markdown files
-- Markdown with zettel linking and hierarchical tagging
+- Powerful linking syntax and hierarchical tagging
 - Auto-generated static web site (see [examples](https://neuron.zettel.page/2013101.html))
 - Simple to use, with optional editor integration (emacs, vim)